Install These WordPress Plugins:

 Make sure you pay attention to what plugins your theme requires.
 If these plugins are not being updated, get another theme!

-Read my article on the Best WordPress Theme to find out why I recommend Newspaper 7.
+Read my article on the Best WordPress Theme to find out what I recommend.